 The Bown family decided to establish The Bown Prize for Outstanding Design Portfolio for a 5th year at the Manchester School of Architecture, as a lasting way of recognising and celebrating Cliff’s lifetime achievements, his passion for architecture and the affection he had for his alma mater.

 To date, seven students have been awarded this prize in recognition of their achievements.

 "I feel extremely honoured to receive The Bown Prize for Outstanding Design Portfolio, especially considering the standard of work across Manchester School of Architecture.
-I was extremely overwhelmed when presented with the award as I feel my work is valued and as a result I feel encouraged to keep working hard to become the best I can in Architecture, and I would like to offer my sincerest thanks to both the Bown family for the support and confidence this award has given me."
+I was extremely overwhelmed when presented with the award as I feel my work is valued and as a result I feel encouraged to keep working hard to become the best I can be in Architecture.
+I would like to offer my sincerest thanks to the Bown family for the support and confidence this award has given me."